$S$-arithmetic Inhomogeneous Diophantine approximation on manifolds: Introduction

 \subsection{Remarks}

 \begin{enumerate} \item We have assumed $S$ contains the infinite place in Theorem \ref{thm:main}.
-This is not a serious assumption, the proof in the case when $S$ contains only finite places needs some minor modifications but follows the same outline, details will appear in \cite{Datta}, the PhD thesis, under preparation, of the first named author.
+This is not a serious assumption, the proof in the case when $S$ contains only finite places needs some minor modifications but follows the same outline.
 In \cite{MoS1}, the (homogeneous) $S$-adic convergence case is proved in slightly greater generality than in the present paper.
 Namely, instead of $\bbQ$, the quotient field of a finitely generated subring of $\bbQ$ is considered.
-This, more general formulation will also be investigated in \cite{Datta}. \item Our proof for the convergence case, namely Theorem \ref{thm:main} blends techniques from the homogeneous results, namely \cite{KT, BKM, MoS1} and uses the transference principle developed by Beresnevich and Velani in the form used in \cite{BaBeVe}.
-The structure of the proof is the same as in \cite{BaBeVe}.
-We also take the opportunity to clarify some properties of $(C, \alpha)$-good functions in the $S$-adic setting which may be of independent interest. \item The proof of Theorem \ref{thm:divergence}, follows the ubiquity framework used in \cite{BaBeVe} but needs new ideas to implement in the $p$-adic setting.
-At present, we are unable to prove the more general $S$-adic divergence statement.
-We note that the $S$-adic case remains open even in the homogeneous setting. \item We now undertake a brief discussion of the assumptions (I1) - (I5).
+This, more general formulation can also be incorporated into Theorem \ref{thm:main} without difficulty. \item The proofs of Theorems \ref{thm:divergence} and \ref{thm:divergence_infty}, follow the ubiquity framework used in \cite{BaBeVe} but need several new ideas to implement in the $p$-adic setting. \item Our proof for the convergence case, namely Theorem \ref{thm:main} blends techniques from the homogeneous results, namely \cite{KT, BKM, MoS1} and uses the transference principle developed by Beresnevich and Velani in the form used in \cite{BaBeVe}.
+The structure of the proof is the same as in \cite{BaBeVe}. \item We now undertake a brief discussion of the assumptions (I1) - (I5).
 The conditions (I1)-(I4) are assumed in \cite{MoS1} and, as explained in loc. cit., are assumed for convenience.
 Namely, as mentioned in \cite{MoS1}, the statement for any non-degenerate analytic manifold over $\bbQ_S$ follows from Theorem \ref{thm:main}.
 In \cite{BaBeVe}, the inhomogeneous parameter $\Theta$ is allowed to be $C^2$ when restricted to the nondegenerate manifold.
 However, we need to assume it to be analytic. \item Theorem \ref{thm:divergence} is slightly more general than Theorem 1.2 of \cite{MoS2} in the homogeneous setting.
 In \cite{MoS2}, the approximating function is taken to be of the form

 which is a more restrictive class of approximating functions.
 For an $n$-tuple $v = (v_1, \cdots, v_n)$ of positive numbers satisfying $v_1 + \cdots + v_n = n$, define the $v$-quasinorm $| ~ |_v$ on $\bbR^n$ by setting